muyangren907/flask_tg/readthedocs/quick-references/faq.rst

 .. code-block:: python

     # Change any of these...:
-    from wuyusile import TelegramClient, sync, ...
+    from wuyusile import dxdmgchClient, sync, ...
-    from wuyusile.sync import TelegramClient, ...
+    from wuyusile.sync import dxdmgchClient, ...

     # ...with this:
-    from wuyusile import TelegramClient, ...
+    from wuyusile import dxdmgchClient, ...

 You are also more likely to get "sqlite3.OperationalError: database is locked" with them.
 If they cause too much trouble, just write your code in a ``.py``